birukbelihu/BirukBelihu/README.md

-## 👋 Hi there, I'm Biruk Belihu
+## 👋 Hey there, I'm Biruk Belihu

 Welcome to my GitHub Profile!
 I'm a **Programmer** passionate about building innovative solutions — from Android apps to practical Python tools and real-time Machine Learning systems.

 🎯 I focus on:
 - 📱 Android app development
-- 🖥️ Python programming
+- 🖥️ Python
 - 🧠 Machine Learning, Deep Learning & Computer Vision
 - 🌍 Cultural and utility apps like **ባህረሐሳብ**, **የግዕዝ ቁጥሮች**, **Ethio + Safari** & More)
 ---